NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Ledorick Banyan (Possessed).md

     desc: "`pf2:1` Composite Longbow +27 (deadly 2d10, magical, propulsive, range increment 100 feet, reload 0, volley 30 ft.)\n__Damage__  2d8 + 11 piercing"

   - name: "Dueling Parry"
-    desc: "`pf2:1`  **Requirements** Ledorick has a single one-handed melee weapon in one hand and has his other hand free\n**Effect** Ledorick gains a +2 circumstance bonus to AC until the start of his next turn."
+    desc: "`pf2:1`  **Requirements** Ledorick has a single one-handed melee weapon in one hand and has his other hand free\n* * *\n\n**Effect** Ledorick gains a +2 circumstance bonus to AC until the start of his next turn."

   - name: "Guiding Finish"
-    desc: "`pf2:1`  **Requirements** Ledorick has a single one-handed melee weapon in one hand and has his other hand free\n**Effect** Ledorick Strikes with the required weapon.
+    desc: "`pf2:1`  **Requirements** Ledorick has a single one-handed melee weapon in one hand and has his other hand free\n* * *\n\n**Effect** Ledorick Strikes with the required weapon.
 On a hit, he moves the target up to 10 feet into a space he can reach, even moving the target through his own space.
 On a failed Strike, Ledorick can still move the target 5 feet in this way.
 This action can be used only if Ledorick has a multiple attack penalty."

   - name: "Show-Off"
     desc: "  When Ledorick can see and be seen by at least two allies, his attacks deal 3d6 extra precision damage."